lucaschirruINAF/SRT-Documentation/antenna.rst

 More detailed information on the SARDARA backend can be found here: `SARDARA <https://www.worldscientific.com/doi/full/10.1142/S2251171718500046>`_.

-Note: for spectroscopic observations in L-band with SARDARA, only total intensity is offered.
+Note: for spectroscopic observations in L-band with SARDARA (with the 115 MHz filter), only total intensity is offered.

 Calibration
 ===========